What is the best way to invest 20k?

 So, if you were to invest the entire £20,000 in your pension, you’d get a £5,000 top-up, bringing the total to £25,000.

-For this reason, adding to your retirement pot could well be the best investment for £20k, but only if you’re happy to lock up the cash until you retire.
+Investing in your pension could be a great way to boost your retirement wealth, but only if you’re happy to lock up the cash until you retire.

 Invest in stocks and shares